Jonathan2251/lbd/_sources/gpu.rst.txt

 - A fragment can be treated as a pixel in 3D spaces, which is aligned with the pixel grid, with attributes such as position, color, normal and texture.

-The complete steps as the following :numref:`rendering_pipeline1` from OpenGL website [#rendering]_ and the website has descripiton for each stage.
+The complete steps are shown in :numref:`rendering_pipeline1`, from the OpenGL
+website [#rendering]_.
+The website also provides a description for each stage.

 .. _rendering_pipeline1:
 .. figure:: ../Fig/gpu/rendering_pipeline.png